PrinceCornNM/emberfire-account/README.md

 ### Account Info Form

 We have removed the account info form from the addon as this form can vary greatly depending on your needs.
-To make your own create your route and form template in your parent application and add this route to the config settings.
+In order to make your own create the route and form template in your application and add this route to the config settings.

+Any page you need can be aded this way.

 ### Ember Notify